 As observed by Estevadeordal and Suominen (2003), the AFTA ROO is prominent for its generality in application, originally utilizing just the single method of value-added criterion.
 It provides for 40 percent regional value added content (RVA) to qualify as originating good for non-wholly produced or obtained goods.
 At least on paper, the rule is simple and relatively generous provision for imported inputs.
-The main reason for this is the reliance of most member countries on electronics and textile and garments for their exports, products produced within GPNs accounting for low value-added/local content, such that even 40 percent VA may be too high.
-Reforms of the ROO were sought to further clarify and simplify procedures so that in 2003, the AFTA decided in principle to adopt the CTC (change in tariff heading) rule as a general alternative rule to 40 percent RVA, starting with priority sectors based on private sector requests and those sectors prioritized by the AEM for accelerated integration (AFTA Council, 2003).
+The main reason for this is the reliance of most member countries on electronics and textile and garments for their exports, products produced within GPNs accounting for low value-added/local content, such that even 40 percent value added (VA) may be too high.